-BELLA+CANVAS conducts regular audits of locations where our products are made and stored.
+BELLA+CANVAS conducts regular audits of locations where our products are made and warehoused.
 These audits are conducted by BELLA+CANVAS staff, mandated third parties, or auditors from organizations of which we are members.
-BELLA+CANVAS is required to accept these audits, and we require that our suppliers do the same and collaborate with auditors.
-At time of publication, our social compliance monitoring visits and resulting color-coded ratings apply to facilities conducting cutting or sewing operations.
+Suppliers working with BELLA+CANVAS are required to accept these audits, and we require that our business partners, including contractors, suppliers, and agents, uphold the same and collaborate with auditors.
+At time of publication, our social compliance monitoring visits and resulting colorcoded ratings apply to facilities conducting cutting or sewing operations.
 However, as all facilities involved in manufacturing our products are subject to our Workplace Code of Conduct, including but not limited to warehouses, dye houses, laundries, and mills, we reserve the right to conduct social compliance audits or investigations, should we deem necessary.